 GeneCards Summary for STAR Gene

 STAR (Steroidogenic Acute Regulatory Protein) is a Protein Coding gene.
-Diseases associated with STAR include lipoid adrenal hyperplasia and classic congenital lipoid adrenal hyperplasia due to star deficency.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include cholesterol binding and cholesterol transporter activity.
+Diseases associated with STAR include Lipoid Congenital Adrenal Hyperplasia and Toe Syndactyly, Telecanthus, And Anogenital And Renal Malformations.
+Among its related pathways are Statin Pathway and Corticotropin-releasing hormone signaling pathway.
+Gene Ontology (GO) annotations related to this gene include lipid binding and cholesterol transporter activity.
 An important paralog of this gene is STARD3.

 UniProtKB/Swiss-Prot Summary for STAR Gene

 Plays a key role in steroid hormone synthesis by enhancing the metabolism of cholesterol into pregnenolone.
 Mediates the transfer of cholesterol from the outer mitochondrial membrane to the inner mitochondrial membrane where it is cleaved to pregnenolone.